Showing 1–24 of 30 results

 The higher the grade of the wool in a carpet, the softer the texture and the more lustrous it is.
 Many modern carpets are made of low-quality wool that quickly sheds and wears.
 Kashan carpets, especially those credited to master weavers' workshops, were known for their exceptionally soft Kurk wool — sheared from the animal's underbelly— with a far greater lanolin content.

 If you're lucky enough to have a large room, finding a modern carpet that's the right size can be expensive.
-Large rugs are frequently a more cost-effective option.
+Large vintage carpets are frequently a more cost-effective option.

 Vintage area rugs 8 x 10